PaulaScharf/tof-takeovers/data-collection/README.md

 - a camera (e.g. a gopro) recording a similar view as the VL53L8CX of the senseBox on a sdcard along with the current date and time

 This setup has not been tested yet, but would in theory be more comfortable for data recording

+## Visualizing the recorded data and prediction in the Processing IDE

+Use the script `visualize_recordings.pde` to visualise a recorded csv file.
+The script shows all 20 recorded frames at once.
+The newest frame will be on the bottom right and the oldest on the top left.